 All three of these special places are geological marvels with cultural significance to native tribes and important biodiversity.
 They are also deeply loved by outdoor enthusiasts of all skill levels.
 We applaud House Natural Resources Committee Chair Raúl Grijalva and the rest of the committee for including protections for these special places.
 As the budget process moves to the House for a vote and then to the Senate, we urge Congress to keep this language that is good for both the planet and the people.

-Conservation America Campaign, Associate, Environment America
+Save America's Wildlife Campaign, Associate, Environment America

 Virginia works to protect our public lands in the Four Corners region from dangerous oil drilling and mineral mining.
 In her spare time, Virginia likes backpacking, scuba diving, volunteering at Mission: Wolf, and crafting and sewing.